Secure UK on-line

 Travel Adapters: Just as with ordinary gas bottles different countries have different fittings.
 The good news with refillables though is that you carry just a few Gaslow adapters that allow you to connect to the local LPG pump wherever you are.
 The UK bayonet fitting is pre-fitted into the Gaslow filler head and traditionally you carried two more, one for Southern Europe usually known as the 'French' adapter and one for Northern Europe usually known as the 'Euro' adapter.
 Things have changed slightly now with the addition of a new quick-release adapter usually known as 'Euronozzel' as pictured, this is designed to replace all the others throughout Europe but history says it will just add another adapter to the mix at least for several years to come!
 This new adapter may appear in any country on newly installed pumps but as yet is uncommon.
 Repsol are increasingly installing this in Spain and also seen on new pumps in Switzerland.

 Kits: Basic Single Kits are the least you will need in the UK - a single cylinder plus a filling kit plus an adapter to allow the cylinder to accept a propane hose or regulator.
 Others cover dual 11Kg Gaslow Bottle systems as a 'Twin Gaslow Refillable Kit'.
 We've put together several handy dual kits suitable for use with the newer regulators and for easy use throughout most of Europe plus the Basic Single Kits for use with old or new gas systems in the UK.
 Other options include head mounting brackets** and output hoses in stainless steel or rubber.
-Any combination of components can be made up as a kit for you and with or without the many available options.
+Any combination of components can be made up as a kit for you and with or without the many available options, some of which are problem solvers.
 Do ask for help with this we have lots of experience identifying problems and solutions!
-See below at the top of the shopping section for example kits.
+See the top of the shopping section below for example kits.

 **NB: mounting in-cupboard brings ever increasing problems abroad, Gaslow's latest instructions draw attention to this with a red bubble saying "IMPORTANT Opening the locker door to fill up may cause some stations to refuse filling ... particularly in FRANCE".
 We're aware of this elsewhere too, in Italy for example, proper external mounting of the filer head through body side or skirt is definitely the least hassle overall even if it takes a little extra effort to fit!
-See our 70mm cutter hire to assist with this - in the shopping section below.
+See our 70mm cutter hire (below) to assist with this.

 A popular refillables misconception cleared up: You have to save up for a twin installation - wrong!
 As long as you can read a gauge you can manage perfectly well with just one bottle because there is no exchange involved.
 You just top up your gas whenever you wish or when the gauge says you are getting low.
 Mixed systems are perfectly possible too.
 The case for twin refillables is mostly to carry more gas for longer intervals between top-ups.
 Many small gas lockers designed for 2x6Kg will take the compact 11Kg Gaslow cylinder so you may get nearly as much the one cylinder anyway!
 And if you decide later that you need a second cylinder of either size the upgrade route is easy.
 Connecting to the refillable cylinder is easy too - the outlet valve you connect to is the same screw type as used on the Calor 4.5Kg Butane cylinder (21.8 LH).
 Note that this not the usual UK Propane fitting.
 The filling hoses have a different thread and fit to separate dedicated inlets.